 Coloma Ghost Town

 All that remains of the town of Coloma today are a few partial cabins.

-Coloma was settled as early as 1865 with the first wave of gold fever in the Garnets but grew rapidly after lode deposits were discovered in 1897.
-The town reached its peak at the turn of the century.
+Coloma was settled as early as 1865 with the first wave of gold fever in the Garnet Range but grew rapidly after lode deposits were discovered in 1897.
+The town reached its peak at the turn of the 20th century.

 Two stamping mills were constructed in the area so that ore could be crushed locally and then hauled to Helena, Butte or Anaconda for treatment.

 Mammoth Mine was the largest at Coloma, yielding about $200,000 of gold over the next 20 years.
 Mining in the area continued into the 1950’s, but the town of Coloma was essentially abandoned by 1918.

 Sand Park Cemetery

 This simple cemetery is the final resting place for the Coloma miners who did not have family elsewhere, or the money to be buried in larger towns.
 The grave markers provide about all of the information that is known now about these people buried between 1898 and 1914.
 Enjoy the quiet of this peaceful place.

 The town of Elkhorn has two picturesque buildings from its mining era: Fraternity Hall and Gillian Hall.
 These 1890s building have been preserved and are a part of Elkhorn State Park, Montana’s smallest state park.
 They are open to the public.
 The rest of the buildings are private residences.

 While silver was first discovered in the Elkhorn Mountains as far back as 1868, it was not until 1875 that ore was discovered at what became the Elkhorn Mine.
 By 1888, the mine was producing significant amounts and the local economy thrived.
 Just 12 years later, it had produced 8,902,000 ounces of silver and 8,500 ounces of gold and more than 4 million pounds of lead.